mozilla/glam/docs/adding-glean-product.md

-# Adding a Glean-based Product to GLAM
+# Adding a Product to GLAM

-To add a new Glean-based product to GLAM, you'll need to:
+To add a new product to GLAM, you'll need to:

 1. Configure the backend API
 2. Create a product configuration file in the front-end